Board of Directors

 Organizations thrive because of vision and leadership.
-Project Access NOW is proud to be actively engaged in improving community health and equity for more than 11 years in our community.
+Project Access NOW is proud to be actively engaged in improving community health and equity in our community.

-With representatives from business, health care, and community, the Board of Directors of Project Access NOW continues to evolve and strengthen its leadership to support the organization and the community it serves.
+With representatives from business, health care, and community, the board of Project Access NOW continues to evolve and strengthen its leadership to support the organization and the community it serves.

-There are many opportunities ahead of us and this Board of Directors is passionately engaged in living out the mission of Project Access NOW.
+There are many opportunities ahead of us and this board is passionately engaged in living out the mission of Project Access NOW.

 Prior to her arrival in Oregon to study law at the University of Oregon, Erin studied Public Health at the Tulane University School of Public Health & Tropical Medicine in New Orleans.
 She is a proud Florida Gator.

 Daniel Valliere – Treasurer

 CEO, REACH Community Development

 Dan joined REACH in May 2013, with over 20 years of experience in the non-profit sector.
 His previous role was Executive Director of Chicago Commons, a 100+ year old settlement house organization providing educational and human services serving Chicago neighborhoods.
 At Chicago Commons Dan led a strategic turnaround of the organization during a period of financial instability.
 He was a co-founder of the Back Office Cooperative (BOC), a consortium of Chicago non-profits that consolidated administrative services and achieved significant cost-savings and continues to operate today.
 Dan served as the 2nd Board Chair of BOC for three years.